 Kavárna (Café), Mezera 2009; Author inflected an exceptional ability to see auras into a real life.
 Surface lines describe certain hardships of who sees auras, while a paralel line depicts the vicious and to the public invisible development of a selfish and ruthless egoist.
 The novel, however, conceals a deeper and highly ethical mission.
 Forces to think about the biases and confounding in the assessment of external human features.
 Seemingly not-answered questions finally induce the reader to ask whether a hidden monstrosity is contagious or is it vice versa strength and natural power of a positive sort of values that can affect their surroundings.
 The author’s conclusion does not provide an easy and straightforward shelling, but offers its readers a disturbing logic challenge.

 Zoologická zahrádka (A Little Zoo), Zora 1992, Verses about pets for children.
 The book is stamped in Braille characters and the author of it devoted them to children with visual impairments.

-Libreto pro pantomimu aneb Od krbu ke krbu a potom do krbu (Libretto for a pantomime, or, ‘From fireplace to fireplace, then into it’), eReading e-book A mosaic of short stories and unusual, light-handedly written, poetry that the author classifies as “literary hors d’oeuvres.”
+Libreto pro pantomimu aneb Od krbu ke krbu a potom do krbu (Libretto for a Pantomime), A mosaic of short stories and unusual, light-handedly written, poetry that the author classifies as “literary hors d’oeuvres.”
 In his collection, Hanka caters to a variety of tastes, so each reader will surely find his own “one-bite snack.”

 ... a few words about Perseverance